POLICY NUMBER: V E

 APPLIES TO: FACULTY, STAFF, AND STUDENT EMPLOYEES

 Each University employee is covered under Workers' Compensation for injuries or occupational illnesses incurred while engaged in regularly assigned duties and University business away from his/her regular place of work.
-The University is mandated by the state of Kentucky to provide insurance coverage and participate in the state plan.
+The University is mandated by the state of Kentucky to provide insurance coverage.
 Claims are processed in accordance with the Kentucky Workers' Compensation Statutes.

-- In case of emergency, the employee may go to the Student Health Services, a hospital emergency room, or any private physician for treatment.
+In case of emergency, the employee may go to a hospital emergency room, or any private physician for treatment.